TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 Start by creating a `HashMap` class or factory function.
 It's up to you which you want to use.
 It should have at least two variables for `load factor` and `capacity`.
 For a `load factor` of `0.75` you should have an initial `capacity` of size `16`.
 Then proceed to create the following methods:

-1. `hash(key)` takes a key and produces a hash code with it.
+1. `hash(key)` takes a string key and produces a hash code with it (in the real world, hash maps can accommodate various data types as keys, such as numbers or even other objects, but we'll keep it simple for now).
 We already implemented a fairly good `hash` function in the previous lesson.
 As a reminder:

    ```javascript
    function hash(key) {